 Chimera Integrations is one of a handful of security companies that combine thermal cameras with software.
 Integrating the camera into the database has many possible values for the employer and the human resources department.
 For instance, a positive fever during the Coronavirus pandemic automatically triggers a “you can not work for 14 days,” quarantine.
 The affected employee, security, and human resources receive a message alert.
 Employers also streamline the data entry and reporting process by alerting need-to-know personnel immediately.
 The software then tracks how many people are out and when they will return.

-Furthermore, database integration sends an email or text to all fellow employees who had contact.
-It automatically sends a quick survey explaining the degrees of contact, close, medium, or none, and begins contact tracing.
+Furthermore, database integration sends an email or text to all fellow employees who had contact with that individual.
+Automatically a quick survey explaining the degrees of contact, close, medium, or none, begins contact tracing.
 Additionally, it monitors and reports which individuals have and have not responded to the poll.
 Through contact tracing data, you instantly know what level of contact and potential exposure someone had.
 Also, you know who is jeopardized by exposure.
 Human resources and department managers review the records and make informed decisions based on levels of contact.

 Absolutely not!
 First, researchers anticipate the virus resurfacing this autumn and other similar illnesses to come.
 When the COVID-19 crisis subsides, the thermal imaging camera still connects to the overall video surveillance system.
 After COVID-19, it connects without necessarily stopping individuals or automatically sending alerts.
 Just because the pandemic has passed does not make the technology and benefits any less useful.
 In fact, it will keep employees better prepared for the next case.
 This technology has a low-level security purpose year-round, charting body temperature and fever.
 It resumes to high-level security, restricting access or special instructions when another crisis arises.